 For me, it's a combination of a few things, as I explain in this post.
 I didn't ever really plan to get into vintage lens shooting.
 It was a matter of circumstance, but I'm truly glad it happened the way it did.

-Should you try vintage lens shooting yourself?
+Should you try shooting with some vintage camera lenses yourself?
 I really think so.
 Come read and find out why.